-- 1. Disconnect power from the product. - 2.
-Press and hold the control button while reconnecting power.
-See Product overview on page 46. - 3.
-Keep the control button pressed for 15-30 seconds until the status LED indicator flashes amber. - 4.
-Release the control button.
-The process is complete when the status LED indicator turns green.
+- 1. Press and hold the control button and the power button for 15-30 seconds until the status LED indicator flashes amber.
+See Product overview on page 49. - 2.
+Release the control button but continue to hold down the power button until the status LED indicator turns green. - 3.
+Release the power button and assemble the product. - 4.
+The process is now complete.
 The product has been reset to the factory default settings.
 If no DHCP server is available on the network, the default IP address is 192.168.0.90. - 5.
-Use the installation and management software tools to assign an IP address, set the password, and access the device.
+Using the installation and management software tools to assign an IP address, set the password and access the video stream.